b4daz/RandomTeleporter/README.md

-# Random Teleporter Plugin for PocketMine
+# RandomTeleporter Plugin for PocketMine

-Random Teleporter is a simple yet powerful plugin for PocketMine-MP that allows players to teleport randomly within a world, with the ability to customize the teleportation ranges and enable or disable it in specific worlds.
+RandomTeleporter is a simple yet powerful plugin for PocketMine-MP that allows players to teleport randomly within a world, with the ability to customize the teleportation ranges and enable or disable it in specific worlds.

 ## Features